ArcGIS StoryMaps

 Add your organization logo and links to your story maps

-Note: This blog covers the classic Esri Story Maps.
-Story authors are encouraged to use the new ArcGIS StoryMaps to create stories.
-However, Esri will continue to maintain the classic templates for your use.
-For more information, see the Product road map.
+Note: This blog article covers the classic Esri Story Maps which are in mature support and scheduled to be retired in late 2025.
+Story authors are strongly encouraged to use the new ArcGIS StoryMaps to create stories.

 By default, all story maps include an Esri logo, with a link to the Esri website, located somewhere in the header or opening section.
 Also by default the text string “A story map” is included in the header, with a link to the Story Maps website.
 A good practice, especially if you are authoring story maps that represent your organization, is to replace the Esri default logo, text, and links with a logo and links of your own.
 Here’s how to make the changes.